devx-cafe/devx.world/README.md

 👉 We host tech stories (blog posts)
 👉 We host public free events
-👉 We offer free self-paced turotials
+👉 We offer free self-paced tutorials
 👉 We promote Open Source products from our GitHub organization 👉 The web is programmed (MarkDown, Liquid, JavaScript and SASS)